a-le/db-portal/README.md

-# goDatabaseAdmin
+# db-portal
-`go-database-admin`
+`db-portal`

+**Description**:
-**Description**: Query your SQL databases through a minimalist web interface, browse data dictionaries and perform admin tasks efficiently.
+Query all your SQL databases through a minimalist web interface, browse data dictionaries and export data.
+Regroup and manage connections to DB and give your users access to them.

 ## Demo
 ![Loading animation](.github/demo.gif)

 ## Features
-- Multi-database support (PostgreSQL, MySQL/MariaDB, MSSQL, Firebird, and SQLite)
+- Multi-database support : Clickhouse, Firebird, MySQL/MariaDB, MSSQL, PostgreSQL, SQLite
 - Install locally (single-user) or on a server (multi-user) with HTTPS support
 - Cross-platform support: Windows, Linux, and other OSes supported by Go
 - Export data to `.csv` or `.xlsx` files
-- The admin part is coming soon... stay tuned !
+- View query results in an smart table
+- Adapt data dict UI to your needs by simply editing sql commands (see conf/commands.yaml)

 ## Quick Installation
-1. Download the executable from [Releases](../../releases) along with these folders: `/conf`, `/web`, and optionally, /sampledb (a demo SQLite database).
+1. Download the executable from [Releases](../../releases) along with these folders: `/conf`, `/web`.
-2. Modify the configuration files as needed.
-3. Run the executable from the command prompt.
+2. Run the executable from the command prompt.
-4. Open your browser and navigate to `localhost:3000`.
+3. Open your browser and navigate to `localhost:3000`.
-5. Log in with the `demo` user (password: `demo`).
+4. Log in with the `admin` user (password: `admin`).

 Alternatively, clone the full repository and build your own executable.

 ## Roadmap
-- Save workspace settings to browser local storage
-- Support for DSN without specifying a database for MySQL, MSSQL, and PostgreSQL
+- Import csv file to table
 - Support SQL scripts and multi-statement queries
 - Load and save query/script files
 - Enhance data dictionary functionality
 - Support database backup and restore
-- Log user-issued queries (configurable)

-## Objectives
-- Enable the use of SQL and Database CLI tools within a clean and fast web interface.
+- Act as a http DB proxy
-- Offer convenient access to customization options, including UI SQL commands and more.
+- APIs to manage users and connections
+- Split the project into 2 separate repositories: server (Go backend) and client (web frontend).

 ## Built With
 - Go language (see `go.mod` for a complete list of dependencies)